Sendhil0kumar/keras-image-classification-project/README.md

 ---

 ### How to Run
-The complete code and analysis are available in the `Your_Notebook_Name.ipynb` file.
+The complete code and analysis are available in the `CNN_image_classification.ipynb` file.